angular-schule/website-articles/blog/2019-08-ng-deploy/README.md

 More providers should come soon. 🚀

 <hr>

+## Thank You

+- [Minko Gechev](https://twitter.com/mgechev) for guiding me through the new Angular CLI Architect API.
+- [Ferdinand Malcher](https://twitter.com/fmalcher01) for the review of this article.

 _Picture: STS-126 Space Shuttle Endeavour Launch.
 This NASA still image is in the public domain._
 <!-- https://publicdomainclip-art.blogspot.com/2008/11/sts-126-space-shuttle-endeavour-launch.html -->